First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Discussion 2 : Volume Density

 \subsection{Biases \& Comparison with Stellar Mass Function}

-The selection of both \oiii\,$\lambda$5007 and \ha\ emitters could potentially bias our sample towards the high-metallicity end of emission-line galaxies at $z>6$, because metal-poor galaxies could have a lower \oiii/\ha\ flux ratio \citep[e.g.,][]{harikane18} and therefore the \oiii\ line could be fainter than the detection limit.
-On the other hand, the requirement of \ha\ detection can also bias our sample towards sources with higher instantaneous SFR and therefore younger stellar population, and sources with high \oiii\ luminosities (higher ionization parameters) but low \ha\ luminosities can be potentially missed.
+The selection of both \oiii\,$\lambda$5007 and \ha\ emitters could potentially bias our sample toward the high-metallicity end of emission-line galaxies at $z>6$, because metal-poor galaxies could have a lower \oiii/\ha\ flux ratio \citep[e.g.,][]{harikane18} and therefore the \oiii\ line could be fainter than the detection limit.
+Meanwhile, the requirement of \ha\ detection can also bias our sample toward sources with higher instantaneous SFR and therefore younger stellar population, and sources with high \oiii\ luminosities (higher ionization parameters) but low \ha\ luminosities can be potentially missed.
 In addition, the detection of line emitters requires the detection in direct imaging data, i.e., brighter than $\sim$25\,AB mag in either the F322W2 or F444W band.
-This means that for a source with comparable line fluxes as those in our sample, it could not make the selection if the stellar mass is $\sim 0.5$\,dex lower, leading to a selection bias against sources with large EWs \citep[e.g.,][]{maseda18}.
+This means that for a source with comparable line fluxes, such as those in our sample, it would not make the selection if the stellar mass was $\sim 0.5$\,dex lower, leading to a selection bias against sources with large EWs \citep[e.g.,][]{maseda18}.